yisfx/react-native-payments/README.md

 - [Dismissing the Payment Request](#dismissing-the-payment-request)

-### Setting up Apple Pay/Android Pay
+### Setting up Apple Pay
-Before you can start accepting payments in your App, you'll need to setup Apple Pay and/or Android Pay.
+Before you can start accepting payments in your App, you'll need to setup Apple Pay and

 #### Apple Pay
 1. Register as an Apple Developer